 Professor: Denise Comer

 Denise Comer, Ph.D.
-(University of South Carolina), is Associate Professor of the Practice of Writing Studies.
-Her research and teaching interests include narrative medicine, new media, travel writing, writing pedagogy, and writing transfer.
+(University of South Carolina), is a Professor of the Practice of Writing Studies.
+Her research and teaching interests include narrative medicine, media studies, travel writing, writing pedagogy, and writing transfer.

 The seminars listed above are part of the What Now? network of first-year seminars.
 What Now? courses contain a shared “wellness lab,” offering opportunities to engage with faculty and students in other participating seminars.
 Register for this .5-credit component of the program by adding Ethics 189 to your schedule.
-Scroll down for the full range of first-year seminars offered this fall.
+Scroll down for the full range of first-year seminars offered Spring 2023.

 Real Science Behind the News (NS)